 The facet joints in the spine are the location where adjacent vertebrae connect.
 Nearly all of the vertebrae in the spine have two sets of facet joints: one set facing upward and one downward.
 These hinge-like joints allow for spine articulation while ensuring stability.
-However, over the years the cartilage that coats the joint surfaces slowly begins to deteriorate because of regular wear and tear.
+However, over the years, the cartilage that coats the joint surfaces slowly begins to deteriorate because of regular wear and tear.
 As a result, the exposed bones naturally develop marginal osteophytes to combat the degeneration.
-In most cases, a person doesn’t even know this is occurring, but in the event that the bone spur grows into contact with other tissues, pain can follow.
+In most cases, a person doesn’t even know this is occurring, but in the event that a bone spur grows into contact with other tissues, pain can follow.

-- traveling pain along the compressed nerve
+- Traveling pain along the compressed nerve

-- unexpected muscle weakness
+- Unexpected muscle weakness

-- numbness or tingling in the extremities
+- Numbness or tingling in the extremities

-- diminished reflexes or motor skills
+- Diminished reflexes or motor skills

-- sciatic pain
+- Sciatic pain